lsablica/watson/cran-comments.md

 Slash has been added to the URL in DESCRIPTION to follow the moved path.

 The name of the package has been removed from the start of the Description field.
-It starts now with "This package offers ...".
+It starts now with "Tools for fitting and ...".